simonsmith/stylelint-component-custom-property/README.md

 ## Why?

-When working with CSS modules, it's common to use custom properties (CSS variables) that are scoped to a specific component.
+When working with CSS modules, it's common to use custom properties that are scoped to a specific component.
 This plugin enforces a naming convention where custom properties must be prefixed with the component name derived from the CSS module filename.

 For example, if your CSS module is named `Button.module.css`, all custom properties should be prefixed with `--Button-`: